-Sanding is a great way to remove some of the pieces current finish while creating a surface the paint can adhere to.
+You must sand your furniture piece to remove some of the piece’s current finish while creating a surface the paint can adhere to.

 Give your piece a good cleaning.
-If you sanded the piece first, use a damp rag to remove dust.
-If you didn't sand, wash down the piece and use a cleaner like Simple Green.
+Use a damp rag to remove dust from sanding and any other dirt or grime.
+If needed, wash down the piece and use a cleaner like Simple Green.

-Priming takes time, but it will be well worth the time to have paint that doesn't chip or peel.
+Priming before you paint with latex paint takes time, but it will be well worth it to ensure that the latex paint won’t chip or peel.

-Seal latex paint with a polycrylic protective finish.
+Seal latex paint with a water-based polyurethane protective finish, such as Polycrylic.
 It’s water-based (like latex), and it should not yellow over time.

-If you take a look around my blog, you’ll quickly realize I am a huge fan of any type of chalk-type paint (or miracle paint as I lovingly call it).
+If you take a look around my blog, you’ll quickly realize I am a huge fan of any type of chalk paint (or miracle paint as I lovingly call it).

-Chalk-type paint eliminates the prep work and doesn’t require stripping, sanding or priming!
+Chalk paint doesn’t require stripping, sanding or priming!
 It adheres to almost any surface, dries quickly and cleans up easily with soap and water.
 It even works on a bathroom vanity like this or kitchen cabinets like these.

 To begin, I usually just wipe down a piece to remove any dust or dirt.
 I personally have never used a primer with chalk-type paint, but I would suggest it if the piece has a really glossy finish.